 - Decreases the likelihood of long term costly repairs

-Once authorized, the service includes cleaning the serviceable parts, and replacing worn components with quality new parts.
-Resurfacing the rotors is also included in each service level, which is recommended when the pads are replaced.
-We also lubricate the brake system sliding mechanisms and hardware so your brake system will continue to perform.
+Once authorized, the service includes cleaning the serviceable parts and replacing worn components with quality new parts.
+Included in each service level, the rotors will be either replaced or resurfaced, which is recommended when the pads are replaced.
+We also lubricate the brake system sliding mechanisms and hardware so your brake system will continue to perform optimally.

 Do your brakes need to be serviced?